 - There is significant variability in the symptoms according to the day-night cycle.
 The symptoms worsen with progressing night.

 Depending on the symptoms and the causes, experts have categorized restless legs syndrome into two categories.

-Primary RLS: The primary form of the disorder is idiopathic.
-It means it has no known cause and it begins late in one’s life.
+- Primary RLS.
+The primary form of the disorder is idiopathic.
+It means it has no known cause and it begins a late stage.
 Primary RLS progresses slowly after the 40s, and it can disappear without any indication for months or even years.
 The primary form is often progressive, and the symptoms worsen with age.
 In case of children with restless legs, doctors often misdiagnose it as growing pains.

 - Iron deficiency is common among 20% of the cases that experts have studied up until today.
 A foundational study on RLS noted that out of the observed facts of RLS, 34% of the patients had iron deficiency.
 Over 80% of the children, who were part of a study that investigated the cause of the disorder, had ferritin or stored iron deficiencies.